Magnet Forensics and NCMEC: Providing intelligence sharing to safeguard victims

 The exclusive integration of the National Center for Missing & Exploited Children’s Griffeye Intelligence Database (NCMEC GID) into the Magnet Griffeye product suite is transformative.

-Investigators can instantly match case material against NCMEC’s trusted repository of CSAM, turning what was once a time-consuming process into a streamlined workflow, allowing them to:
+Investigators can instantly compare case material against NCMEC’s trusted reference data, transforming what was once a time-consuming process into a streamlined workflow, allowing them to:

 - Reduce exposure to harmful material to protect investigator well-being